oliviak121/ShamzamProject/readME.md

 # Shamzam - Audio Identification Project

 ## Project Descrition
-Shamzam is a music identification service consisting of three microservices: Catalogue Management Service, Music Identification Service, and Shamzam Service; using Flask and SQLite to perform user and admin tasks.
+Shamzam is a music identification service consisting of three microservices: Catalogue Management Service, Music Identification Service, and Shamzam Service; using Flask REST API and SQLite to perform user and admin tasks.

 Capabilities:
 - Administrator: Add a music track to the catalogue, so that a user can listen to it.